stuart-nolan/iphreeqc-py/README.md

 A python 3+ ctypes wrapper for selected function prototypes defined by IPhreeqc version 3 in IPhreeqc.h and Var.h.

-Version 0.1a1 is an "alpha" pre-release.
+Version 0.1a2 is an "alpha" pre-release.

-This is a work in progress and has not been fully tested.
+See "Change Log" below for recent changes.

 This package is tailored to the author's preference but is made available in the event others find it useful.

 The author is not affiliated with the USGS or the Phreeqc project.